Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 • Compressor damage due to grinding parts.

-Water naturally occurs during the cooling process.
-Your air conditioner removes moisture from the air as it cools your home.
-This moisture drains into a pan and then out through a line.
+Water is a natural byproduct of the cooling process.
+Your air conditioner removes moisture from the air as it cools your house.
+This moisture flows into a pan and then out through a line.

 • Rust and mold.